PencilFoxStudios/EraserTail/README.md

 # EraserTail
-A state-of-the-art smart logger for Pencil Fox Studios.
+A smart logger for Pencil Fox Studios.